larsbs/sails-hook-graysql/README.md

 ## Configuration

 By default, configuration lives in `sails.config.graysql`.
-The configuration key `graysql` can be changed by setting `sails.config.hooks['sails-hooks-babel'].configKey`.
+The configuration key `graysql` can be changed by setting `sails.config.hooks['sails-hooks-graysql'].configKey`.

 | Parameter | Type        | Details
 |-----------|-------------| -------